Best Brisket Knife – The Ultimate Top 7 List

 Cons

-• Needs maintenance often to retain finish and edge
+• Requires regular maintenance to preserve finish and edge sharpness

 Shun Kanso 12-Inch Hollow-Ground Brisket Knife; Trim and Slice Large Cuts of Brisket, Roast, Ham and Turkey; High-Performance Stainless Steel Kitchen Knife Handcrafted in Japan; Includes Wooden Sheath